soniacweb/rickandmorty/rickandmorty/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Day 1: fetching data from the api and constructing a characters page
+### :dart: Day 1: fetching data from the api and constructing a characters page

-I created a functional `Characters` component and initialised useState.
+I created a functional `Characters` component and initialised `useState`.
 The excerpt below will show that within this component I used an async operation to fetch the data from the `character` endpoint from the api.
-Once the promise was met, I reformated the response into json to then use the data.
+Once the promise was met, I reformated the response into a JavaScript object to then use the data.

 ```
   async function fetchData() {